ZiadHatab/ziadhatab.github.io/_posts/2022-12-27-trl-calibration.md

 ## Design TRL Kit

-So this is the most important part of the discussion.
-Even if you master the math above, if you still make crappy TRL kit, there is no math to fix it.
-So, the goal of this section is to make you aware of the limitations of TRL kit, which aspects you need to pay attention to, and which of those you need to relax your thinking about.
+This is the most important part of the discussion.
+Even if you master the math above, a poorly designed TRL kit cannot be saved by better algorithms.
+The goal of this section is to make you aware of the TRL kit's limitations: which aspects demand careful attention, and where you can afford to be more flexible.

 ### Line length from frequency range and vice versa